6 Native American–Owned Hotels for Your Next Trip

 6. The U.S. Grant Hotel

 Built by Ulysses S. Grant Jr. (son of the former president) in the early 1900s, this historic hotel was bought by the Sycuan Band of the Kumeyaay Nation in 2003.
-Located in San Diego’s Gaslamp Quarter neighborhood, the U.S. Grant Hotel exudes sophistication and class.
-Featuring Beaux Art–style architecture, the interiors of the hotel include art deco design accents, ornate and oversize chandeliers, and sumptuously outfitted guest rooms that feel as if they were plucked out of The Great Gatsby.
-The hotel is also home to a $6.5 million art collection, including sculptures, ironwork, murals, and paintings created by world-renowned artists from European, American, and Native American backgrounds.
+Located in San Diego’s Gaslamp Quarter neighborhood, the U.S. Grant Hotel has a facade that combines classical revival and Beaux-Arts elements and interiors that include art deco design accents, ornate and oversize chandeliers, and sumptuously outfitted guest rooms that feel as if they were plucked from The Great Gatsby.
+The hotel is also home to a $6.5 million art collection, including sculptures, ironwork, murals, and paintings created by artists from diverse backgrounds.

 Cultural experiences: Visit the Barona Cultural Center & Museum, a 30-minute drive east of the hotel.
 The award-winning museum features more than 3,000 artifacts that focus on the history of the Kumeyaay-Diegueño Native culture—with some dating back nearly 10,000 years.